top of page

 Charles Gordon, Marquess of Huntley, hunting partner and friend of Trollope, 1882.

-Lord Edward John Stanley, 2nd Baron of Alderley, circa 1865, Postmaster General (1860-66) during Trollope's last years at the GPO.
+Lord Edward John Stanley, 2nd Baron of Alderley, Postmaster General (1860-66) during Trollope's last years at the GPO, circa 1865.

 Alexander Macmillan, head of Macmillan Publishers and close friend of Trollope, circa 1891.